Troop A History

 Louisiana State Police Troop A is conveniently located in East Baton Rouge Parish at the intersection of Highland Road and Interstate 10.
 Troop A consists of nine individual parishes and encompasses over 6,000 highway miles.
 This current location was built in 1994 and is home to almost 80 Louisiana State Troopers and Department of Public Safety Employees.

-Unlike most Troops across the state, Troop A has had four different locations called "home".
+Unlike most Troops across the state, Troop A has had four different locations called "home."
 Before the Louisiana Legislature established the Department of State Police, the State Highway Patrol established a post in downtown Baton Rouge.
 Once the Department of State Police was created, the state was divided into eleven police districts.
-District 1, which would later be named "Troop A", was located on South Foster Drive in Baton Rouge.
+District 1, which would later be named "Troop A," was located on South Foster Drive in Baton Rouge.
 On July 28, 1936, it began where Headquarters would eventually be located.
 This remained home for the next 23 years, before Troop A was relocated and built on Airline Highway in Baton Rouge in early 1960.
 For the next 24 years, Troopers would call this location home before the current Troop was built in 1994.

 There have been 23 Troop Commanders in Troop A's 80-year history.
 Given its close proximity to State Police Headquarters, there has been consistent movement of Troopers and supervisors between Troop A and Headquarters through the years.